laplamgor/kantai3d/README.md

 In long term, I would like this project to be fan-based.
 It definitely needs more than one busy poor man to draw all depth maps for 200+ ships and 500+ CGs.

-I have created a [Photoshop Extension](https://github.com/laplamgor/kantai3d-photoshop-extension) to preview 3D effect in almost realtime.
+~~I have created a [Photoshop Extension](https://github.com/laplamgor/kantai3d-photoshop-extension) to preview 3D effect in almost realtime.~~

-The [depth map drawing tutorial/guildline](https://github.com/laplamgor/kantai3d-depth-maps/wiki/0.-Before-You-Start) is still unfinished.
+~~The [depth map drawing tutorial/guildline](https://github.com/laplamgor/kantai3d-depth-maps/wiki/0.-Before-You-Start) is still unfinished.~~

-But you can still download [all the depth maps PSD source files](https://github.com/laplamgor/kantai3d-depth-maps) to study how it works.
+~~But you can still download [all the depth maps PSD source files](https://github.com/laplamgor/kantai3d-depth-maps) to study how it works.~~

+I have created an [online editor](https://github.com/laplamgor/kantai3d-online-editor) to draw depth map.

+You can create depth map for your favorite ship CG.
+(CG base image will not not provided by me due to copyright.)

+## Pull Request or Email

+If you want your depth map to work with Kantai3D, just do a pull request [on this repo](https://github.com/laplamgor/kantai3d-depth-maps).

+Or if you are not familiar with Github, you can also just email me your work!

 # Disclaimer